Byout Renovations. The quality of work you need

 When deficiencies are cleared, the city issues documentation suitable for insurance and resale.

-For every city: call the building department or check the municipal website for the current checklist, fees, and submission portal.
+For every city, including Thorold, Fort Erie, Niagara-on-the-Lake, Port Colborne, Grimsby, and Lincoln, call the building department or check the municipal website for the current checklist, fees, second unit bylaw, and submission portal.
 We help our clients align construction with what each department expects, but the official source is always the municipality.

 Cost Breakdown: What We See in Niagara ($80K to $180K Range)